Maringa River

 The Maringa river is a river in the Democratic Republic of the Congo.
-The Maringa, and the Lopori River to the north, join tBasankusu to form the Lulonga River, a tributary of the Congo River.
+The Maringa, and the Lopori River to the north, join at Basankusu to form the Lulonga River, a tributary of the Congo River.

-he Maringa / Lopori basin contains the Maringa-Lopori-Wamba Landscape, an area of great ecological importance.
+The Maringa / Lopori basin contains the Maringa-Lopori-Wamba Landscape, an area of great ecological importance.

 The Ngando people live in the Maringa River area north of Ikela.